Tiny-Earth/DemoSite/site/src/experiences.md

 - **Concept mapping:** Starting with a central idea or concept, students generate related ideas, words, and phrases.
 They use arrows with short descriptions to connect concepts and create a visual web of relationships, then explain it to each other or the instructor.
 - **Decision making:** Students take on the role as policy-makers and are presented with a scenario or problem.
 They must gather information, think critically about their options, and develop a creative solution.
 - **Discussion forums:** Students participate in an online discussion forum/board on their learning management platform.
 Students take turns posing questions and responding to posts.
-- **Electronic audience response systems:** Students respond to questions or polls using a “clicker” or their personal devices.
+- **Polling:** Students respond to questions or polls using a “clicker” or their personal devices.
 Results are displayed in real-time, which allows students to see their peers’ answers, discuss, or reflect.
 - **Exit tickets:** Students submit something before leaving class, such as work from an in-class activity like drawings, concept maps, or written responses from a think-pair-share.
 - **Group problem solving:** In pairs or small groups, students solve a problem or scenario.
 Each group then shares their findings with the class.
 - **Jigsaw:** Each group of students works on a particular topic (a “puzzle piece”) that is different from all the other groups.
 Each group member becomes an “expert” on their topic.
 Students are then re-distributed into new groups in which each expert shares their knowledge with other group members, completing a “jigsaw puzzle.”